tikibeni/owasp/doc/report.md

 *Location:* Overall backend [settings & configuration](../mysite).

 *Description:* The application uses HTTP instead of HTTPS.
 Therefore, the data transmitted via HTTP is not encrypted anyhow and can be seen as clear text.
+This enables man-in-the-middle attacks.
 In addition, it is not clear if the backend uses any hashing algorithms for the user credentials.
 Using HTTPS might also prevent cases of A07:2021.

 *Fix:* Switch to HTTPS, secure cookies and use up-to-date hashing algorithms.
 Here are some steps: